laitanawe/mdat/template_omicscodeathon/README.md

 # project_name
-Identifying Methylation Sites and Interfering RNAs in Multiple Sclerosis Patients Using Human DNA-seq and RNA-seq
+Identifying Specific Molecular Targets in Patient Condition or Organism Sample Type Using ABC Technique or Assay Type or Data Type